 Reasons Administrative Agencies Draft Rules & Regulations:

-1. Agencies write corresponding rules to statutory laws.
-This is often necessary because bills passed by the legislature are not very specific and typically require further clarification.
+- Agencies write corresponding rules to statutory laws.
+This is necessary because bills passed by the legislature are not usually specific and typically require further clarification.

-2. Agencies write rules by way of their general rulemaking authority.
-If an agency determines there is a need for guidance on a matter, they can write rule(s) without specific direction...
+- Agencies write rules by way of their general rulemaking authority.
+If an agency determines there is a need for guidance on a matter, they can write rule(s) without specific direction from the...